Coldcard/firmware/docs/mk4-security-model.md

 a 4- to 12-digit PIN code.

 Mk4 adds a second secure element to the COLDCARD.
-The ATECC608B is used still, and we call it SE1 (Secure Element 1) and and new chip is SE2 (Secure Element 2): Maxim DS28C36B.
-The DS28C36B and has more memory with, 15 32-byte slots of secure storage.
-SE1 and SE2 have different constraints and configurations to serve different security roles.
-Some of SE2's slots authenticate SE1, while others hold the new Trick PINs and their associated wallets.
+The ATECC608B is used still, and we now call it SE1 (Secure Element 1) and a new chip, the Maxim DS28C36B, is called SE2 (Secure Element 2).
+The DS28C36B (SE2) has more memory with 15, 32-byte slots of secure
+storage.
+The two chips are cryptographically linked together by requiring signed challenges with each other.

 The design goal for Mk4 is that both secure elements 1 and 2, and the main MCU  need to be fully compromised before seed words are leaked.
 It's no longer the case that an unanticipated issue with a secure element's chip design can allow seed words to escape the COLDCARD.

-Another feature implemented in Mk4 is "Fast Wipe".
-It quickly clears the contents of the two secure elements without entering the True PIN.
-A limitation in Mk3 and previous versions was that interaction with the secure element required authentication.
-The secure element was very limited read-only; clearing stored data required the True PIN.

 Encrypting values inside the secure element began with Mk2.
 Mk4 distributes the encryption key among three components: the main